 Describing e as “a constant approximately 2.71828…” is like calling pi “an irrational number, approximately equal to 3.1415…”.
 Sure, it’s true, but you completely missed the point.

 Pi is the ratio between circumference and diameter shared by all circles.
 It is a fundamental ratio inherent in all circles and therefore impacts any calculation of circumference, area, volume, and surface area for circles, spheres, cylinders, and so on.
 Pi is important and shows all circles are related, not to mention the trigonometric functions derived from circles (sin, cos, tan).

 e is the base rate of growth shared by all continually growing processes. e lets you take a simple growth rate (where all change happens at the end of the year) and find the impact of compound, continuous growth, where every nanosecond (or faster) you are growing just a little bit.

 e shows up whenever systems grow exponentially and continuously: population, radioactive decay, interest calculations, and more.
 Even jagged systems that don’t grow smoothly can be approximated by e.

-Just like every number can be considered a “scaled” version of 1 (the base unit), every circle can be considered a “scaled” version of the unit circle (radius 1), and every rate of growth can be considered a “scaled” version of e (the “unit” rate of growth).
+Just like every number can be considered a scaled version of 1 (the base unit), every circle can be considered a scaled version of the unit circle (radius 1), and every rate of growth can be considered a scaled version of e (unit growth, perfectly compounded).